There are two pathways to help educators use Pathways Awarua with their learners and improve their own professional

 How to embed literacy and numeracy

 These modules are designed to support you to effectively embed literacy and numeracy into your teaching.
-The content of the modules is aligned to The New Zealand Certificate in Adult Literacy and Numeracy (vocational workplace) and is free to any educator.
+The content of the modules is aligned to the New Zealand Certificate in Adult Literacy and Numeracy Education (Vocational/Workplace) (Level 5, Credits 40) and is free to any educator.

 The modules are divided into seven content areas:

 - Getting started: definition and frameworks associated with low level adult literacy and numeracy

 - Approaches: learner-centred adult education, including Māori concepts

 - Mapping: using the Learning Progressions to analyse the demands of your programme

 - Strategies: how to embed literacy and numeracy